-DUI Lawyers of Melrose, MA Aggressively Defending Clients Charged With Driving Under the Influence of Drugs or Alcohol
+DUI Attorneys in Melrose, MA Aggressively Defending Clients Charged With Driving Under the Influence of Drugs or Alcohol

 If you have been arrested and charged with DUI, also known as OUI, in Massachusetts, you are in all probability feeling anxious and fearful about what the future holds.
 A DUI conviction can cause you to experience serious problems that affect your current job, your ability to obtain employment, your relationship with your family and friends, and your car insurance rates.